ahemberg/pico_w_power_meter_mpy/README.md

     telegraf-->influxdb;
 ```

-I use [mosquitto](https://mosquitto.org/) for the mqtt broker with an anonumous config like so:
+I use [mosquitto](https://mosquitto.org/) for the mqtt broker with an anonymous config like so:

 mosquitto.conf
 ```conf